-Waste Connections will be hosting a conference call related to third quarter earnings and fourth quarter outlook on October 26th at 8:30 A.M.
+Waste Connections will be hosting a conference call related to third quarter earnings and fourth quarter outlook on October 22nd at 8:30 A.M.
 Eastern Time.
-The call will be broadcast live over the Internet at www.streetevents.com and through a link on our web site at www.wasteconnections.com.
+The call will be broadcast live over the Internet at http://www.streetevents.com/ and through a link on the Company's web site at http://www.wasteconnections.com/.
 A playback of the call will be available at both of these sites.

 Waste Connections, Inc. is an integrated solid waste services company that provides solid waste collection, transfer, disposal and recycling services in mostly secondary markets in the Western and Southern U.S. The Company serves more than one million residential, commercial and industrial customers from a network of operations in 23 states.
 The Company also provides intermodal services for the movement of containers in the Pacific Northwest.
 Waste Connections, Inc. was founded in September 1997 and is headquartered in Folsom, California.

 For more information, visit the Waste Connections web site at http://www.wasteconnections.com/.
 Copies of financial literature, including this release, are available on the Waste Connections web site or through contacting us directly at (916) 608-8200.